elhuo/cse110-w21-group32/README.md

 - Counter
   - Four square counters marking which pomo you are on
   - Button right cumulative pomo counter
-- Windows tab shows timen remaining
+- Windows tab shows time remaining